compactr/compactr.js/docs/ABOUT.md

 Dynamic schemas, encoding options like explicit type coersion, schema validation and garanties over key ordering makes Compactr.js a great foundation for any RPC protocol.

 **All sizes are equal**
 Count and size values make it possible to encode data of any size, as long as it fits in ram, we don't have streaming...yet.

+**No dependencies**
+It's very important (to me at least) to keep things light and manageable.
+This will be the fastest `npm install` you'll ever do.